R> # A tibble: 6 × 8

 body_mass_gvariable is best suited to thex-axis as it is the independent variable.
 Theflipper_length_mmvariable is best suited to they-axis as it is the dependent variable. - ✓ For all penguin species, the

-flipper_length_mmandbody_mass_gvariables show a positive correlation, with larger penguins having longer flippers and higher body masses. - ✓ The
+flipper_length_mmandbody_mass_gvariables show a positive correlation, with larger penguins having longer flippers, higher body masses. - ✓ The colour scale shows that bill length tends to increase with body mass, especially for Gentoo penguins.

 Question 4

-Create a scatter plot of bill_length_mm and body_mass_g and use facet_grid() to create separate panels for each species and island. (/6)
+Create a scatter plot of bill_length_mm and body_mass_g and use facet_grid() to create separate panels for each species and island.
+Map bill_length_mm to a continuous colour scale that you customise yourself (do not use the default palette). (/10)

 Answer